discord-net/Discord.Net/README.md

 Furthermore, while we will never break the API (outside of interface changes) on minor builds, we will occasionally need to break the ABI, by introducing parameters to a method to match changes upstream with Discord.
 As such, a minor version increment may require you to recompile your code, and dependencies, such as addons, may also need to be recompiled and republished on the newer version.
 When a binary breaking change is made, the change will be noted in the release notes.

 An increment of the MAJOR component indicates that breaking changes have been made to the library; consumers should check the release notes to determine what changes need to be made.

+## Branches

+### Release/X.X

+Release branch following Major.Minor.
+Upon release, patches will be pushed to these branches.
+New NuGet releases will be tagged on these branches.

+### Dev

+Development branch, available on MyGet.
+This branch is what pull requests are targetted to.

+### Feature/X

+Branches that target Dev, adding new features.
+Feel free to explore these branches and give feedback where necessary.

+### Docs/X

+Usually targets Dev.
+These branches are used to update documentation with either new features or existing feature rework.